 Just as consumers are feeling the pinch, businesses are dealing with increasing overhead costs.
 The implication for owners, entrepreneurs, and business managers is wider ranging.
 Still, there are solutions which can beat, reduce or even use inflation to advantage.

-With higher inflation, it’s harder to plan, prepare budgets, price products appropriately, and control in-put costs.
-Investment is more risky and employment costs more complicated.
+With the CIPH inflation index at 4.7%Â (as of October 2023) it remains harder to plan, prepare budgets, price products appropriately and control input costs.
+Investment is riskier and employment costs more complicated.

 Since all businesses are different, the best general guidance on costs is to follow the money.
 What are the biggest costs of running your business?
 It’s probably best to go after the big numbers first: a small change to a big number may be more significant than a big change to a small number.